 Tips and Steps for Writing an Issue Paper

-An issue paper is a common assignment in high school, college, and university where analytical writing is a mainstay.
+An issue paper is a common assignment in high school, college, and university, where analytical writing is a mainstay.
 An issue paper presents a focused opinion about an issue or a topic by providing arguments and evidence on an issue-based topic.

 It is a brief essay meant to convince an audience, usually policymakers, lawmakers, company executives, individuals, or government bodies (stakeholder groups) to address specific issues that are affecting society.
 Such papers focus on issues of national, regional, and global interest intending to find suitable and sustainable solutions.
 Think of it more like a problem-solution essay.